jaantollander/masters-thesis/content/20_background.md

 The compute nodes consist of 682 *CPU nodes* and 80 *GPU nodes*.
 Each compute node has 2 *Intel Xeon Gold 6230* CPUs with 20 cores and 2.1 GHz base frequency.
 Compute nodes have a varying amount of memory (RAM).
-Also, some of the nodes have *fast local storage*, that is, a Solid State Disk (SSD) attached to the node to perform I/O intensive processes instead of having to rely on the global storage from the Lustre file system.
+Also, some of the nodes have *fast local storage*, that is, a Solid State Disk (SSD) attached to the node via *NVMe* to perform I/O intensive processes instead of having to rely on the global storage from the Lustre file system.
 Additionally, each GPU node has 4 *Nvidia Volta V100* GPUs with 36 GiB of memory each.
 We divide the nodes into *node types* based on these attribute as on the table \ref{tab:node-types}.
 The nodes are connected using *Mellanox HDR InfiniBand* (100 GB/s HDR100) with a fat-tree network topology.